 *

-Starting and maintaining a high quality or flagship blog is not really easy.
+Starting and maintaining a high quality or flagship blog can be hard.

 You need perseverance and the will to keep on blogging no matter what happens.